Inedo/inedo-docs/Content/proget/feeds/helm/howto-helm-proxy.md

 :::(info)
 Note that `my-kube-prometheus-stack` corresponds to the release name, and can be changed to suit your needs.
 You can also add [additional flags](https://helm.sh/docs/helm/helm_install/#options) to the `helm install` command if you need to.
 :::

+As Helm caches repository information locally, we recommend running the [helm repo update](https://helm.sh/docs/helm/helm_repo_update/) command first to ensure you'll get the latest version of the chart.

 ## (Optional) Creating a Package Approval Flow